flokk.

 Cascais Villa Museum (Casa das Histórias Paula Rego)

-Portuguese artist Paula Rego's dedicated museum in Cascais is visually striking inside and out, with large-scale figurative paintings that are dark, narrative, and conversation-starting for kids aged
+Portuguese artist Paula Rego's dedicated museum in Cascais is visually striking inside and out, with large-scale figurative paintings that are dark, narrative, and conversation-starting for kids aged eight and up.
+The building itself, designed by Eduardo Souto de Moura, looks like a pair of red pyramids and is worth seeing even from the outside.

 culture